rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 ### PRODUCT 1 - Configured SD cards

+MAKE FOR SALE: A SD card to run your Raspberry Pi customized with the utilities and applications you need (and without junk you don't).
+Just select what you want on our one-page webite and our automated script builds it for you.
-MAKE FOR SALE: Raspberry Pi SD cards customized with your access details and configured with the latest operating system (Raspbian Jessie) and installed with diagnistics and many libraries for running programs using Linux Bash, Python, Node, Mono, and other utilities.
+In addition to the latest operating system (Raspbian Jessie), available are self-running diagnistics and libraries for running programs using Linux Bash, Python, Node, Mono, and other utilities.
 Two cards in case one goes bad.

 <img alt="iot sd card compared 650x366-186kb" width="650" height="368" src="https://cloud.githubusercontent.com/assets/300046/20649460/f26fc7f2-b47d-11e6-9911-fd5f4aa748ce.png">

+0. Obtain the latest Raspbian operating system
+0. Choose an SD card to purchase
+0. Handle electronics with less risk of static electricity damage
-0. Assemble an SD card containing the latest Raspbian operating system
+0. Flash the SD card with the latest Raspbian operating system
 0. SSH into a Pi without additional monitor and keyboard
-0. Configure Wi-Fi connections to the Pi board
+0. Configure Wi-Fi credentials
 0. Configure bootstrap script to install Ansible and utilities
 0. Install and use Git to obtain files from GitHub online
 0. Configure Ansible yml file to load and configure apps
 0. Transfer files into Pi using Secure FTP clients
-0. Configure USB drive to mount automatically
+0. Configure USB chip to mount automatically
 0. Backup configuration changes people can buy to avoid the hassle above
-0. Product checks before shipment
+0. Check product operation and package safely for shipment
 0. Train users/customers